In this article

 Does OpenMetal manage the TDX configuration, or do I control it?

 TDX is active at the BIOS level on the XL v5.
-The Trust Domain lifecycle (provisioning, attestation, termination) is managed through OpenStack Nova, which you control.
-OpenMetal provides the hardware configuration and the OpenStack environment.
+TD lifecycle management (provisioning, attestation, termination) is handled using Intel’s TDX tooling directly on the bare metal host.
+OpenMetal provides the hardware configuration.
 The TD workloads are yours to manage.

 Can I run non-TDX workloads alongside TDX workloads on the same cluster?